sajjanhubale/NodeJS_Concepts/README.md

   Thus, we have seen, how we can deal with the problem of callback hell in Node.js.
   There are a few more ways to solve the problem like using generators, modularization etc.
-  But we feel that async-await and promises are the two de-facto solutions for dealing with callback hell, with async preferred more over promises.
+  But we feel that async-await and promises are the two de-facto solutions for dealing with callback hell, with async-await preferred more over promises.